Agency Costs Definition

 Types of Agency Costs

 When the principals attempt to monitor or restrict the actions of agents, they incur.
+Learn about the types of agency costs below:

 Furthermore, an agent may commit to contractual obligations that limit or restrict the agent’s activity.
 For example, a manager may agree to stay with a company even if the company is acquired.
 The manager must forego other potential employment opportunities.
 Consider that implicit cost an agency bonding cost.